Turkey, 1915, the dying days of the Ottoman Empire.

-Against the backdrop of a world war and faced with a disintegrating empire, a trio of ruthless ministers press long-simmering agendas, which include the elimination of the Armenians.
-What a time for young Gayen Bashian to come of age and fall in love!
+Against the backdrop of a world war and a disintegrating empire, a trio of ruthless ministers seized power and pressed long-simmering agendas, which included the elimination of the Armenians.
+What a time for young Guy Bashian to come of age and fall in love!

 Early reader response:

 “I found myself gripped by [the novel], eager to return to the page.
 Denise Shekerjian is obviously a fine writer, and she has created a compelling voice in her young heroine.
 She has an eye for detail, too, and this brings a wrenching era to life in this subtle novel.” — Jay Parini

 “Denise Shekerjian’s luminous novel is narrated [in part] by a fifteen-year-old girl, from an Armenian rug merchant’s family, who comes to adulthood and wisdom in the worst of times.
 Its exquisite language and compelling plot call to mind Shirley Hazzard’s The Great Fire.
 Both take place at the crossroads of East and West; both recount the ravages of a World War; and both are, above all, memorable love stories. — Shelby Hearon

 Ask me, and our milk soured in the winter of 1915, the snow drifted so high in places, it blocked the windows, the distinctive crunch of a neighbor’s step the first sign that he was at the door.
 It was January, and with my seventeenth birthday just passed, I had assumed at last my firm place in womanhood, my shoulders square.
 Many things were promised in this new age, but never what came.